rule

 Text 4

-Generated by his severe penance with smoke spreading sidewards, upwards and downwards everywhere, heated it all the worlds.
+The fire that, generated by his severe penance, together with smoke spread sidewards, upwards and downwards, heated all the worlds.

 Generated by his severe penance with smoke spreading sidewards, upwards and downwards everywhere, heated it all the worlds.
 (Vedabase)